 The “Teen Talk” Outreach and Education Program includes information to help teens recognize the warning signs of an abusive relationship, steps to help them safely end an abusive relationship, resources and ongoing support services to help them cope once they have left, information on how to foster healthy relationships, and information on how to help a friend or family member who is being abused.

-The one-hour presentations include education and awareness, in addition to an outreach and referral component.
+These presentations include education and awareness, in addition to an outreach and referral component.
 The program includes a Power Point slide presentation and interactive activities such as a discussion forum, videos, games and relevant quizzes.
 The program also includes occasional guest speakers, specifically teens, who have endured and left abusive relationships.

 Working in collaboration with local youth-serving partners, participants will be offered safe, confidential follow-up resources for counseling, peer support groups, and in-house victim advocacy.